► Petrol and self-charging powertrains launched

 The Avenger was designed to be a pure-electric SUV that could get more young people – especially females – to embrace a brand traditionally associated with macho outdoor types.
 It was also the company’s the first-ever electric vehicle.
 It’ll be followed by plenty more: Jeep will have four electric cars on sale in Europe by 2025 and will be all-electric in Europe by 2030.

 It shares some underpinnings with Stellantis stablemates such as the Peugeot 2008, but the e-CMP2 platform has been heavily modified, and the bodywork and cabin are entirely new.
-An Alfa Romeo spin-off is expected to follow, built at the same factory in Tychy, Poland, where the Fiat 500 is also produced, along with the Abarth 500 and Lancia Ypsilon.
+An Alfa Romeo spin-off, called the Milano, will follow in 2024 and be built at the same factory in Tychy, Poland, where the Fiat 500 is also produced.

 Jeep’s Head of Global Design Ralph Gilles said: ‘When I first started here, 31 years ago, we only had three name plates.
 A niche brand, not thinking in a global way.
 At Stellantis, the pace of change is incredible.
 Jeep still has a small-town dynamic, with this incredible company behind us.’